rtrelease/Jetson-Symbolics-Neuromorphics/Onto1.md

 #### **Gedanken Experiment 1:** Ontologies for semantic linking with deep neural network neuroanatomical structure identifications in brain magnetic resonance images

-In a prior [2006 scientific journal article](https://anatomypubs.onlinelibrary.wiley.com/doi/10.1002/ar.b.20095), I reviewed the concepts underlying anatomical reasoning and application of AI and symbolic programming to biostructural inference with large-scale ontologies.
+In a prior [2006 scientific journal article](https://anatomypubs.onlinelibrary.wiley.com/doi/10.1002/ar.b.20095), I reviewed the concepts underlying anatomical reasoning and application of AI research and symbolic programming methods to biostructural inference with large-scale ontologies.

 The decade-plus following this work saw the rapid rise of deep neural networks and machine learning methods, presaged by the seminal 1987 PDP Group work on [parallel distributed processing](https://mitpress.mit.edu/9780262680530/parallel-distributed-processing/) and recurrent multilevel networks.